Justworks Payroll: Creating Time Off Polices

 • Calendar Year: Policy will restart on January 1st of each year.

-• Days per year - granted upfront: Employees receive their full PTO balance on the start date of their policy to use as they see fit throughout the year.
+• Granted upfront: Employees receive their full PTO balance on the start date of their policy to use as they see fit throughout the year.
+With this structure, you can prorate the granted PTO for employees who join the policy after its start date.

-• Flexible: Employees have no set PTO balance and can submit time off requests whenever they would like.
+• Unlimited/flexible: Employees have no set PTO balance and can submit time off requests whenever they would like.
 Admins will be able to approve or deny these requests at their discretion.

 We recommend discussing applicable regulatory constraints with your legal advisor prior to creating PTO policies in Justworks, as certain states impose restrictions on how employers may limit carryover of accrued time off, among other restrictions.

-If you select the accrual setting, you will need to set up the details of the accrual basis.
-These details include:
+If you select the accrual setting, you will need to select the accrual method and set up the details of the accrual basis:

 • Negative balance: Allowing a negative balance lets employees submit time off requests for more hours than they currently have in their PTO balance.
 If their request is approved, they will have a negative PTO balance until they accrue enough to be back on the positive side.